 An Interview with Tilda B. Knightley (Recipient of the Shaikha Abdullah Millennium Scholarship 2016, 2017 & 2018)

-Tilda B. Knightley and I met in the Russian Tea Room of the Waldorf Astoria, Jumeirah Beach, Dubai, in the fall of 2018.
+Tilda B. Knightley and I met in the Russian Tea Room of the Waldorf Astoria, Jumeirah Beach, Dubai, in the early spring of 2018.
 She was younger than I'd expected, much younger, as you will see.
 Yet, somehow, she didn't seem out of place as she ordered a cup of tea.
 The waiter nodded and Tilda spotted me.
 I had just entered and my eyes were adjusting.

 "Mr Vogan!” she chimed, waving.

 She stood up and I walked around a few tables with a loose gait to where she waited in the middle of the room, the sun floating in gently through the silken curtains.
 We shook hands – her grip was firm - and I lowered myself into a large chair, pretending to massage my digits.